alejandrosuarez/document-signing-pdf-generator/readme.md

 ├── 📄 .gitignore          # Git ignore file (excludes sensitive files) ├── 📄 .env.example        # Example environment configuration
-├── 📁 assets/             # Any assets like images or stylesheets └── 📁 src/                # Source files for the project
+├── 📁 assets/             # Any assets like images or stylesheets ├── 📁 templates/          # Templates for the documents
+├── 📁 SQL/                # SQL files for the database
+└── 📁 src/                # Source files for the project

 ### 🌐 Live Demo